 It’s also important to note that dogs who spend a significant amount of time outside aren’t the only ones at risk for tick bites and Lyme disease.
 Ticks are everywhere, and although not all tick species carry Lyme disease, it’s wise to avoid them altogether.

 To diagnose Lyme disease in dogs, a veterinarian will perform a blood test that checks for bloodborne illnesses.
 They may also do a physical examination of your dog to check for symptoms like joint swelling and enlarged lymph nodes.

 Interestingly enough, some dogs who are positive for Lyme disease do not show symptoms.
-In these cases, a veterinarian will assess the risk and decide whether or not to treat your pup.
-Some believe that if you don’t treat asymptomatic dogs, there’s a low risk that those symptoms eventually show up.
+In these cases, a veterinarian will assess the risk and decide whether or not to treat your dog.
+Some veterinarians believe that if you don’t treat asymptomatic dogs, there’s a low risk that those symptoms eventually show up.
 This, however, is up to the veterinarian’s discretion.

-If your dog has Lyme disease and does show symptoms, a vet will typically prescribe a 4-week course of antibiotics.
+If your dog has Lyme disease and does show symptoms, a veterinarian will typically prescribe a 4-week course of antibiotics.
 This will address the bacteria in your dog’s system, but any symptoms need to be managed as well.